thewoolleyman/boxbuilder/README.markdown

 ----

 'boxbuilder\_terminate\_builder\_instance' is a boolean flag indicating whether a NON-GUARANTEED ATTEMPT should be made to automatically terminated the EC2 builder instance when the script exits.
-It is true by default.
+It is false by default if 'boxbuilder\_builder\_instance\_host' *IS* set, and true by default if 'boxbuilder\_builder\_instance\_host' is *NOT* set (and one will be started automatically).
+This is so we don't accidentally terminate an existing instance.
 Set it to false if you want to rerun or debug boxbuilder on the build instance, or if you are using your own 'boxbuilder\_builder\_instance\_host'.

 **WARNING: If you set 'boxbuilder\_builder\_instance\_host' to one of your own preexisting EC2 instances